-In summary, to the best of our knowledge, we are the first to propose SS-Bench, which aims to make Social Stories more accessible, affordable, and of high quality for their use as a social-skill intervention tool within the autism community, thereby supporting the special educational needs of autistic youth.
-We hope this study can accelerate future research to focus on special groups.
+In summary, to the best of our knowledge, we are the first to propose SS-GEN task and framework, which aims to make Social Stories automated, affordable, more accessible and of high quality for their use as a social-skill intervention tool within the autism community.
+Our framework includes: \begin{itemize} \item Dataset construction by \textsc{StarSow}: A breadth-first, hierarchical, rapid-scaling, and constraint-driven synthetic strategy focusing on qualified Social Stories. \item Quality assessment criteria: Personalized criteria for evaluating the adherence of generated Social Stories to the strict constraints. \item Empirical results: Experiments by training and testing smaller and cost-effective language models, which show that our dataset significantly improve the LLMs performance on SS-GEN. \end{itemize} We hope this work supports autistic youth's social learning needs and inspires future research on special groups.